mikewest/incentivize-origin-checks/README.md

 ### **What's a reasonable pattern we should encourage developers to use?**

+Of course, we should introduce the proposals above, and push developers towards those.
+That means that in the simplest case, developers can subscribe to `message-same-origin` and ignore the rest of this document.

-In the best case, developers can allowlist certain origins, just as they do for `postMessage()` today.
-The `URLPattern` API can be helpful here:
+In cases where developers need to subscribe to messages delivered by untrusted parties, they should allowlist certain origins just as they (should) do for `postMessage()` today.
+If we introduce the proposals above, great!

+But even in the status quo, the `URLPattern` API can be helpful:

 ```javascript
 function isReasonableOrigin(origin) {